pythagoras-dev/Pythagoras/GLOSSARY.md

   - post validators: Checks after running a function.
   - recursive_parameters: A helper indicating which parameters are recursive in mutual recursion scenarios.

-### Data & Storage
+## 4. Data & Storage

+### 4.1.
+PersiDicts

 - **PersiDict:** A persistent dictionary abstraction used by portals to store parameters, execution results, requests, logs, and other data on disk or remote storage.
+It is an external library created specifically as a storage abstraction layer for Pythagoras.

+### 4.2.
+Addresses

 - **HashAddr:** A base address type that represents a hash-keyed location in persistent storage.